rufiorogue/vmvm/README.md

 (Optional) enable boot menu

 ### `disk` (alias `disks`)
-Disk image file.
+(Required) Disk image file.
 Can also be /dev/... file to pass through a host block device.
-(Optional) 'disks' is an alias for 'disk'.
+(Optional) `disks` is an alias for `disk`.
 Both can be a single string or list of strings

 ### `disk_virtio`
 (Optional) for disk emulation, specify `blk` to use `virtio-blk`, `scsi` to use `virtio-scsi` or `none` to disable virtio and emulate IDE controller instead.